-More information and updates can be found at: www.southampton.gov.uk/coronavirus
+More information and latest updates can be found at: www.southampton.gov.uk/coronavirus

 Important note: In light of the recent Coronavirus (COVID-19) outbreak, The LIST cannot guarantee the accuracy of events currently displayed on the Visit Southampton What's On listing.
 The LIST is making their best efforts to provide up-to-date cancellation details where possible.
 You are advised to check with your ticket provider or venue before planning to attend any event.
 Full event details and refund information should also be found at the point of purchase.